Radio Music 2

 You will explore methods such as:

 Throughout, the goal is to connect with sound in a different way, to use limitation and chance as creative allies.
-Like in Sound Maps, this workshop is about building confidence by working with whatever is available.
+Throughout, the goal is to connect with sound in a different way, to use limitation and chance as creative allies.
+This workshop is about building confidence by working with whatever is available.
 The static, the signal dropouts, the unexpected phrase, all of it becomes material for your own musical language.

 Your work might lean into ambient sound, storytelling, songwriting or experiment.
 Some pieces will be made alone, others together, responding to shared broadcasts or building multi-layered compositions as a group.
-It does not have to be polished or intricate.
-It just has to be finished, made in a place where radio once began, and where it still fills the air.
+Made in a place where radio once began, and where it still fills the air.

 In this residency, we'll be working at Housel Bay on the Lizard Peninsula, a place deeply connected to the earliest days of broadcast history.
 This is where radio began, where Marconi's first transmissions crossed the sea and changed the way sound could travel.
 A century later, we will tune in to the same air and use it to create music.